 Body Shame dan Gangguan Makan Kajian Meta-Analisis

-The number of person with eating disorders are increasing almost all over the world.
+The number of person with eating disorders is increasing almost all over the world.
 The

-exact cause of eating disorder is difficult to determine.
-Feeling of shame caused by negative
+exact cause of an eating disorder is difficult to determine.
+The feeling of shame caused by negative

-judgments on one’s body has positive correlation to the emergence of pathological eating
+judgments on one’s body has a positive correlation to the emergence of pathological eating

 variable to self-objectification.
 This study attempted to see whether there is a direct